-“Mia, it was nice seeing you again,” he added, “Good to have run into you.
+“Mia, it was nice seeing you again,” he said.
+“Good to have run into you.
 Sandy.”

 “You too, Henry,” I said.

-“I would love to, if you both don’t mind?” he asked.
+“I would love to, if you don’t mind,” he replied.

 It is about a 10-minute walk from the church, and I’m relieved all we had to do to get there was walk.
 I’ve been spending more money than usual, and I know I have to tighten up a bit.
 After all, this is New York.
 Everything from bottled water to simple groceries seems to cost so much.